actions/actions-runner-controller/README.md

 * Metadata (read)

 **Organization Permissions**

 * Self-hosted runners (read / write)

 _Note: All API routes mapped to their permissions can be found [here](https://docs.github.com/en/rest/reference/permissions-required-for-github-apps) if you wish to review_

 **Subscribe to events**

 At this point you have a choice of configuring a webhook, a webhook is needed if you are going to use [webhook driven scaling](#webhook-driven-scaling).
 The webhook can be configured centrally in the GitHub app itself or separately.
-In either case the event details are:
+In either case you need to subscribe to the `Workflow Job` event.

-* Check run (required for all webhook driven scaling events)
-* Workflow job (optionally) (required for [webhook driven scaling with workflow_job events](https://github.com/actions-runner-controller/actions-runner-controller#example-1-scale-on-each-workflow_job-event)

 ---